 Over the centuries, fashions have changed and interior design along with it.
 One of the biggest features in a room, prior to minimalism, is the choice of textile – more precisely, the upholstery of central pieces of furniture.
 Therefore many chairs, settees and cabinets have been altered to fit with fashion over time, whether this is the swirling baroque silks of the 18th century or the minimalist tones of modern day.
 In some cases, upholstery has been replaced simply due to wear and tear, or has been left in a deteriorating state in storage.
-The most sought after and valuable pieces will be those which retain their original fabric in good condition, making the care of historic or contemporary upholstery extremely important for both their cultural and monetary significance.
+The most sought after and valuable pieces will be those which retain their original fabric in good condition, making the care of historic or contemporary high value upholstery extremely important for both their cultural and monetary significance.

 Above: a selection of upholstered chairs including a womb chair with ottoman from the 1940s, a William and Mary era armchair, and a late 18th century side chair with embroidered silk satin

 The key points to remember when caring for antique or high value upholstery include knowledge of the surrounding environment, such as the temperature and humidity levels.
 Depending on the historic importance of the piece, it may be a case of maintaining a museum level atmosphere for safe keeping.
 For everyday pieces of furniture which may be used by yourself, friends and family, simple but effective methods can be used in preventing any avoidable damages or decay.
 We hope that this article will enlighten you on the topic of caring for your upholstered furniture and similar items which may face the same challenges.

 Above: a detail of contemporary upholstery fabric